Devil: Manichaeism

 In Manichaeism, God and the devil are two unrelated principles.
 God created good and inhabits the realm of light, while the devil (also called the prince of darkness) created evil and inhabits the kingdom of darkness.
 The contemporary world came into existence, when the kingdom of darkness assaulted the kingdom of light and mingled with the spiritual world.
 At the end, the devil and his followers will be sealed forever and the kingdom of light and the kingdom of darkness will continue to co-exist eternally, never to commingle again.

-Hegemonius (4th century CE) accuses that the Persian prophet Mani, founder of the Manichaean sect in the 3rd century CE, identified Jehovah as "the devil god which created the world" and said that "he who spoke with Moses, the Jews, and the priests … is the [Prince] of Darkness, … not the god of truth."
+Hegemonius (4th century CE) accuses that the Persian prophet Mani, founder of the Manichaean sect in the 3rd century CE, identified Jehovah as "the devil god which created the world" and said that "he who spoke with Moses, the Jews, and the priests ... is the [Prince] of Darkness, ... not the god of truth."

-Tengrism

-Among the Tengristic myths of central Asia, Erlik refers to a devil-like figure as the ruler of Tamag (Hell), who was also the first human.
-According to one narrative, Erlik and God swam together over the primordial waters.
-When God was about to create the Earth, he sent Erlik to dive into the waters and collect some mud.
-Erlik hid some inside his mouth to later create his own world.
-But when God commanded the Earth to expand, Erlik got troubled by the mud in his mouth.
-God aided Erlik to spit it out.
-The mud carried by Erlik gave place to the unpleasant areas of the world.
-Because of his sin, he was assigned to evil.
-In another variant, the creator-god is identified with Ulgen.
-Again, Erlik appears to be the first human.
-He desired to create a human just as Ulgen did, thereupon Ulgen reacted by punishing Erlik, casting him into the Underworld where he becomes its ruler.

-According to Tengrism, there is no death, meaning that, when life comes to an end, it is merely a transition into the invisible world.
-As the ruler of Hell, Erlik enslaves the souls, who are damned to Hell.
-Further, he lurks on the souls of those humans living on Earth by causing death, disease and illnesses.
-At the time of birth, Erlik sends a Kormos to seize the soul of the newborn, following him for the rest of his life in an attempt to seize his soul by hampering, misguiding, and injuring him.
-When Erlik succeeds in destroying a human's body, the Kormos sent by Erlik will try take him down into the Underworld.
-However a good soul will be brought to Paradise by a Yayutshi sent by Ulgen.
-Some shamans also made sacrifices to Erlik, for gaining a higher rank in the Underworld, if they should be damned to Hell.